During Your Visit

 - To ensure the safety of the collection, the Museum does not permit visitors to carry bags on their backs in the gallery.

-- Tobacco products and vapor inhalation devices are prohibited at all times inside the building.
+- Tobacco products and vapor inhalation devices are prohibited inside the building at all times.

-- Children ages 12 and under are to be accompanied and supervised by an adult at all times while inside the Museum.
+- Children ages 12 and under must be accompanied by an adult at all times while inside the Museum.

 - Do not touch works of art.
-Dirt, moisture, and other contaminants present on hands can stain or corrode the surfaces of artworks.
-Some works are more fragile than they appear, and even simple touching can cause permanent damage.
-Help us protect works of art and preserve our common heritage for future generations.
+Dirt, moisture, and other contaminants present on hands can stain or corrode the surfaces of artwork.
+Some pieces are more fragile than they appear, and even simple touching can cause permanent damage.
+Help us protect these works of art and preserve our common heritage for future generations.

 Please note the American Quarter Horse Hall of Fame & Museum is not responsible for property loss or damage.